spolisar/Fitness/pages/Fitness Books.md

 - [[The Protean Performance System]]
 - Functional Training and Beyond
 - The Art of Expressing the Human Body
+- Tao of Jeet Kune Do by Bruce Lee
+- Chinese Gung Fu by Bruce Lee
+-
 - Convict Conditioning
 - Convict Conditioning 2
 - Knee Ability Zero